 11

-Debuting in April 2023, the anime "Oshi no Ko" captivated audiences with its powerful blend of drama, mystery, and supernatural intrigue.
-Adapted from the manga written by Aka Akasaka and illustrated by Mengo Yokoyari—the creative duo behind "Kaguya-sama: Love is War"—this series is skillfully animated by the acclaimed studio Doga Kobo, known for hits such as "New Game!," "Monthly Girls’ Nozaki-kun," and "Sing 'Yesterday' for Me."
+Premiering in April 2023, "Oshi no Ko" quickly became a sensation, enchanting viewers with its unique fusion of drama, mystery, and supernatural elements.
+Adapted from the manga by Aka Akasaka and Mengo Yokoyari—the acclaimed creators behind "Kaguya-sama: Love is War"—the anime showcases the impressive talents of studio Doga Kobo, celebrated for works like "New Game!," "Monthly Girls’ Nozaki-kun," and "Sing 'Yesterday' for Me."

-The story follows twin siblings Aqua and Ruby Hoshino, who are believed to be the reincarnations of a doctor and his former patient.
-After the tragic murder of their mother, pop idol Ai Hoshino, at the hands of an obsessive fan, the twins set out on a quest for revenge within the fiercely competitive entertainment industry.
+The narrative centers on twin siblings Aqua and Ruby Hoshino, believed to be reincarnations of a doctor and his former patient.
+Their world is shattered by the brutal murder of their mother, pop idol Ai Hoshino, at the hands of a fan.
+Driven by grief and the desire for justice, the twins plunge into the cutthroat entertainment industry, seeking vengeance while confronting its dark undercurrents.

 ComedyMysteryPsychological